 Located in the US, the dirt biking in Utah offers over fifty dirt bike trail routes from which to choose.
-The best Utah dirt biking based on popularity are considered to be Amasa Back Trail, Poison Spider ORV Trail, Chicken Corners Trail, Skyline Trail, and Gemini Bridges.
+The best Utah dirt biking based on popularity are considered to be Amasa Back Trail, Skyline Trail, Chicken Corners Trail, Poison Spider ORV Trail, and Gemini Bridges.
 For a detailed trail description and printable trailhead map, just select a Utah dirt biking trail below.

 West of Moab, the Amasa Back Trail is an out-and-back dirt bike ride ranging from 10 to 18 miles depending upon how far out you go.
 This challenging ride following rugged jeep road over rocks, slickrock, sand and ledges.
 Don't underestimate the challenge of this trail.